Trkzi-Omar/zero-shot-learning/SPEC.md

 - A trained sentiment classification model.
 - A script or function that takes new textual data (unseen domain) and outputs sentiment predictions.

 ---

-## 2. Image Classification with Zero-Shot Labels

-### Objective
-Classify images from classes not present in the training data using text descriptions or labels.
-For instance, if the training images involve dogs and cats, the system should detect zebras or lions by relying on textual embeddings.

-### Requirements
-- **Model**: A vision-language model such as CLIP.
-- **Training Data**: A small labeled dataset of seen classes (optional if using a fully pretrained vision-language model).
-- **Unseen Class Descriptions**: Textual or semantic descriptions of new image classes.
-- **Infrastructure**: Python environment with PyTorch or similar frameworks.

-### Implementation Outline
-1. **Data Preparation**
-   - Gather a few labeled images for seen classes (if fine-tuning is necessary).
-   - Collect images for testing from unseen categories.
-2. **Model Setup**
-   - Use a pretrained CLIP model (or equivalent) that generates embeddings for both images and text.
-3. **Zero-Shot Inference**
-   - Encode the unseen class descriptions into text embeddings.
-   - Encode the test images into image embeddings.
-   - Match image embeddings to the closest text embedding using similarity measures.
-4. **Evaluation**
-   - Compare zero-shot predictions to actual labels of the unseen classes.
-   - Measure accuracy or other metrics to validate performance.

-### Deliverables
-- A script that, given an image and textual descriptions of unseen classes, returns the most likely class.
-- A small test dataset of unseen categories to validate performance.

----

-## 3. Intent Recognition for Chatbots

-### Objective
-Enable a chatbot to recognize user intents not included in the original training set.
-For example, if the chatbot was trained on "play music" and "check weather," it should identify new intents such as "book a flight."

-### Requirements
-- **Model**: A sentence embedding model (e.g., Universal Sentence Encoder, Sentence-BERT).
-- **Training Data**: A set of sample queries labeled with known intents.
-- **Unseen Intent Descriptions**: Descriptions for new intents to be recognized at inference time.
-- **Infrastructure**: Python environment with relevant NLP libraries.

-### Implementation Outline
-1. **Data Preparation**
-   - Collect a dataset of user queries mapped to known intents (e.g., "play music," "check weather").
-2. **Embedding Extraction**
-   - Encode the training queries and their intent labels using a sentence embedding model.
-   - Encode each unseen intent’s description in the same embedding space.
-3. **Intent Classifier**
-   - Train a classifier or use a similarity-based approach to match user queries to the closest known intent embedding.
-4. **Zero-Shot Recognition**
-   - When encountering a query for an unseen intent, compare the query embedding to the embedding of the new intent description.
-   - Assign the new intent if it has the highest similarity.

-### Deliverables
-- A trained intent recognition module.
-- A process for adding and testing new intents without retraining on labeled samples.

----